 Blumar Seafoods's score of 37 is higher than 97% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Blumar Seafoods reported total carbon emissions of approximately 394,232,000 kg CO2e.
-This figure includes 67,152,000 kg CO2e from Scope 1 emissions, 1,452,000 kg CO2e from Scope 2 emissions, and a significant 340,134,000 kg CO2e from Scope 3 emissions, which encompass upstream and downstream activities.
-Comparatively, in 2022, the company emitted about 384,802,000 kg CO2e, indicating a slight increase in emissions year-on-year.
-The breakdown for 2022 shows 64,432,000 kg CO2e from Scope 1, 2,852,000 kg CO2e from Scope 2, and 317,583,000 kg CO2e from Scope 3.
-Blumar has committed to near-term climate targets, although specific reduction targets have not been disclosed.
-The company is actively engaged in sustainability initiatives within the food production sector, particularly focusing on animal source food production.
-Overall, Blumar Seafoods is working towards enhancing its climate commitments, with a focus on reducing its carbon footprint across all scopes of emissions.
+This figure includes 67,152,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 1,452,000 kg CO2e from Scope 2 emissions, related to the generation of purchased electricity, steam, heating, and cooling.
+The majority of their emissions, about 340,134,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain, including upstream and downstream activities.
+Comparatively, in 2022, Blumar's total emissions were approximately 384,802,000 kg CO2e, indicating a slight increase in emissions year-on-year.
+The company has committed to near-term climate targets, although specific reduction targets have not been disclosed.
+Blumar is actively engaged in sustainability efforts within the food production sector, particularly in animal source food production, and is focused on reducing its carbon footprint.
+Blumar's carbon footprint intensity for its overall operations is reported at about 290 kg CO2e per tonne, while for salmon, it is significantly higher at approximately 2,520 kg CO2e per tonne.
+The company continues to monitor and report its emissions across all scopes, demonstrating transparency in its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents